Anderson-Pozo/Anderson-Pozo/README.md

 - 🤔 I’m looking for help with Javascript
 - 💬 Ask me about Python
 - 📫 How to reach me: Twitter
-- 🧘‍♂️ Fun fact: I like to read and meditate
+- 🧘‍♂️ Hobbies: I like to read and meditate

 ### 🚀 &nbsp; Coding
 ---